Looking for an efficient way to convert your images to WebP and…

 Let’s cover the free options first and then we’ll show you how it works with Imagify.

 1. Use a Bulk Resize Tool

-First, you’ll want to resize your images to the proper dimensions.
+First, you’ll want to resize your multiple images to the proper dimensions.
 You have a couple of good options here: